raspberrypilearning/anime-expressions/en/step_3.md

 --- /task ---

 Your starter project contains images to use in this project.
 To include an image on a webpage, you need to know the filename.
-First, you will be adding an image called `love.png`.
+First, add an image called `love.png`.

 --- task ---